UCLL-PR2/exercises/todo/functional-programming/02-lambdas/01-first-class-values/assignment.md

 ```

 Make sure you understand this code.
 There's nothing really magical about it: `call(f)` simply calls `f`, so it is a rather indirect way of writing `f()`.
-Luckily, there's more useful things to do.
-But we'll take it one step at a time.
+Luckily, there's more useful things to do, but we'll take it one step at a time.

 ## Task